Verifying the Hashgraph Consensus Algorithm

 Under normal circumstances, this process will come to consensus quickly, but an adversary with sufficient control of the network can prevent it.
 Deterministically, the problem is insurmountable~\cite{fischer+:flp}, but, as usual, it can be solved with randomization.

-Every $c$ rounds (a parameter at least $d + 3$), the election will employ a coin round: Every voter who sees a nearly unanimous result the previous round will continue to vote with the majority.
+Every $c$ rounds (a parameter at least $d + 3$), the election will employ a coin round: Any voter who sees a nearly unanimous result the previous round will continue to vote with the majority.
 However, the remaining voters will determine their votes using a coin flip.
-All the voters who saw a nearly unanimous result will certainly vote the same way, and eventually---by chance---the coin flippers will also vote that way.
-The following round, every voter will see a unanimous result and the election will end.\footnote{This is an important theoretical property, but as a practical matter, in the unlikely event an adversary has enough control over the network to force coin rounds, it will be able to grind the algorithm to a halt for rounds exponential in the number of peers.}
+All the voters who saw a nearly unanimous result will certainly vote the same way, and eventually---by chance---the honest coin flippers will also vote that way.
+Two rounds later, every voter will see a unanimous result and the election will end.\footnote{This is an important theoretical property, but as a practical matter, in the unlikely event an adversary has enough control over the network to force coin rounds, it will be able to grind the algorithm to a halt for rounds exponential in the number of peers.}

 \begin{definition}[Voting] Suppose $x$ is a round $i$ witness and $y$ is a round $j$ witness, with $i + d \leq j$.
 Then $\vote(x, y)$ (that is, $y$'s vote on $x$'s fame) and $\election(x, y, t, f)$ (that is, the votes on $x$'s fame observed by $y$ are $t$ yeas and $f$ nays) are defined simultaneously as follows: \begin{itemize} \item If $i + d = j$ then $\vote(x,y)$ is $\yes$ if $x \anc y$, and $\no$ otherwise.